 Extremely luminous quasars

-The light they observed came from a quasar, which is an active, super massive black hole at the centre of a distant galaxy.
-Such active, super massive black holes swallow gas from its surroundings.
+The light they observed came from a quasar, which is an active, supermassive black hole at the center of a distant galaxy.
+Such active, supermassive black holes swallow gas from their surroundings.
 Due to the tremendous gravitational pull, the gases are pulled from the surrounding region into the black hole with incredible speed and gases near the black hole are heated to millions of degrees.
 This extremely hot gas emits radiation, which then heats the enormous dense clouds of dust and gas that circulate at a slightly greater distance from the black hole.
 The heat causes the gas to light up with incredibly powerful emission of light – stronger than the light from many galaxies.

 Quasars are thus extremely luminous and can be observed across the entire universe.
 But light does not always move in a straight line.
 Light is affected by the gravity of objects it encounters in its path.